What's the problem?

 Methanol is one the marine fuel solutions to replace current fossil fuels and can be used to ship the main product volumes onshore for final processing in centralised large scale Methanol-to-Jet refineries.

-We are focussing at SAF given the urgent need for cost efficient and scaleable solutions given the many regional regulations starting in 2025 that require annually increasing minimum percentage mix-in ratios for SAF into jet fuel.
-Current outlooks indicate that from 2030 onwards there will not be enough supply due to a "perfect storm" of increasing fuel demand & increasing mix-in requirements.
+We are focussing on SAF given the urgent need for cost efficient and scaleable solutions due to many regional regulations starting in 2025 that require annually increasing minimum percentage mix-in ratios for SAF into jet fuel.
+Current outlooks predict supply shortages from 2030 onwards due to a "perfect storm" of increasing fuel demand & increasing mix-in requirements.

 There has been a lot of activity in this space and additional funding collaborations, such as the AIRBUS led SAFFA or the United Airlines led SFF underline the urgent need for disruption.

 The best way forward are close colaborations between innovators and industry form the earliest stages.
-MOUs and Offtake agreements are the keys to unlock the current situation to drive hyperscaling for SAF production.
+MOUs and Offtake agreements are the keys to unlock the current situation to drive much needed SAF production hyperscaling.